Sandra Beyda-Lorie, Ph.D., Professor, Dean

 A written Action Plan will be developed based on the outcomes of the candidate alert meeting.
 Action Plans may include: a) areas in need of remediation, b) goals, c) activities and timelines, d) assessment plans, e) monitoring plan and future actions.
 A teacher candidate’s failure to adhere to the Action Plan is cause for termination without further placement.

-Intermediate steps such as additional coursework or counseling may be required to address deficiencies as part of the Action Plan and/or before future placements are made.
+Intermediate steps such as additional coursework or educational experiences may be required to address deficiencies as part of the Action Plan and/or before future placements are made.
 Additionally, the student may be required to formally withdraw from the course and receive a failing grade.
 The decision will be based on the causes, not the time the termination occurs during the semester.

 When the deficiencies in knowledge, skills, or dispositions are deemed so severe or beyond remediation, a referral to the Professional Standards Committee of the respective departments, or the Goodwin College of Education Admissions, Retention and Appeals Committee may be made in tandem with, or in lieu of an Action Plan as deemed appropriate by the Director of the CEST Office.